What does it take to be a leader in your niche?

 If the old guard bloggers would have embraced me with open arms, I’d have been wrong about everything.
 Instead, the reaction from certain corners of the community was as expected.

-Better yet, the reaction from the right people—the people I wanted to reach (that’s you)—was as hoped.
-Commercially-oriented blogging was growing up, and people were looking for pragmatic advice.
+Better yet, the reaction from the right people — the people I wanted to reach — was as hoped.
+Commercially-oriented blogging was growing up, and people were looking for pragmatic advice about making a living online.

 Focus on the right people, and let the wrong people say what they will.
-It makes for great publicity when the sanctimonious blast you simply because they don’t realize that things have changed.
+It makes for great publicity when the same people blast you simply because they don’t realize that things have changed.

 Leadership is not about genius.
 It’s about courage.